Or start with: Intro to type (the bare basics of the type code)

 Understanding Function-attitude definitions

-These functions are often treated as skills or behavior.
+Also, these functions are often treated as skills or behavior.
 But they don't always line up with behaviors.
 Like a Thinking type having strong feelings about something, and then having to wonder if he might be an F type.

 A better way to define the functions are as perspectives.